eomielan/file-sync/backend/README.md

 # File Sync Backend

-This project provides backend APIs for transferring files using a custom TCP-over-UDP protocol.
-It includes endpoints for sending and receiving files, allowing you to specify the file storage location dynamically in each request.
+This project provides backend APIs for transferring files using a custom TCP-over-UDP protocol and S3 for file storage.
+It includes endpoints for sending, receiving, uploading, and downloading files.

 ## Related Repository